 Examples

 EC number Name Rule

-295-083-5 Phosphoric acid, dipentyl ester, branched and linear This substance shall not be regarded as the same as the individual substances phosphoric acid, dipentyl ester, branched or phosphoric acid, n-dipentyl ester
+295-083-5 Phosphoric acid, dipentyl ester, branched and linear This substance shall not be regarded as the same as the individual substances phosphoric acid, dipentyl ester, branched or phosphoric acid, dipentyl ester, linear

-Branched groups shall be mentioned as such in the IUPAC name.
+- Branched groups shall be mentioned as such in the name.
 Substances containing alkyl groups without any further information cover only the unbranched linear chains unless otherwise specified.